Will Desean Jackson make it into Canton?

 By: Jake Rajala

-The speed demon Desean Jackson has been one of the best deep-threats in NFL history.
+The speed demon Desean Jackson has unequivocally been one of the best deep threats in NFL history.
 It didn’t take long for Jackson to blow by opponents – as he made the Pro Bowl & second-team All-Pro in his sophomore season.
-In 2010, he made the PB, while garnering a personal-best 22.5 YPC.
+In 2010 (the same year that Apple released its iPad), he made the PB, while garnering a personal-best 22.5 YPC.
 Jackson made his third and final trip to Hawaii in 2013.

 He hasn’t been an annual Pro Bowl WR or ever obtained first-team All-Pro honors, but he has proved to be a home-run hitter with many teams (Philadelphia, Washington, Tampa Bay, Las Vegas, and the Los Angeles Rams).
 With that said, there is a polarizing question that many Philly and NFL fans have about the biggest enemy of the New York Giants special teams unit: Is Jackson a future Hall of Famer?